robzed/spectrum_basic_mandelbrot/README.md

      LET a$(i)=CHR$(32+i):      ' fill a character string array with different characters in each string NEXT i:
    CLS:                         ' clear the screen
-   LET l$=";"                   ' something unlikely to be entered as a key
+   LET l$=";"                   ' something unlikely to be entered as a key by default.

    ' Line 20 sets up zoom 1x.
    ' We jump back to here when zoom is bigger than allowed.
-20 LET d=-1:                    ' see variable description for information
+20 LET d=-1:                    ' see variable description for information on variables LET e=1:
-   LET e=1:
    LET g=-2:
    LET h=1:
-   LET z=22528:                 ' this is the start of the colour (attribute) memory LET f=0:                     ' this is how far through the attribute memory the user has moved LET m=1                      ' zoom level
+   LET z=22528:                 ' this is the start of the colour (attribute) memory LET f=0:                     ' this is how far through the attribute memory the user has moved LET m=1                      ' keep track of zoom level (actual zoom uses d,e,g,h,p,q).

    ' Line 30 prints the status line and calculates key step values.
    ' Space key jumps here.